-This Water Quality Report reflects changes in drinking water regulatory requirements during 2021.
-As of July 1, 2021, all water systems are required to comply with the State Revised Total Coliform Rule (RTCR), which adds the requirements of the federal RTCR (effective since April 1, 2016) to the state Total Coliform Rule (TCR).
+This Water Quality Report reflects recent changes in regulatory drinking water requirements.
+As of July 1, 2021 all water systems are required to comply with the State Revised Total Coliform Rule (RTCR), which adds the requirements of the federal RTCR (effective since April 1, 2016) to the State Total Coliform Rule (TCR).
 Like the TCR, the new RTCR maintains the purpose of protecting public health by ensuring the integrity of the drinking water distribution system and monitoring for the presence of microbials (i.e., total coliform and E. coli bacteria).
-Water systems that exceed a specified frequency of total coliform occurrences are now required to conduct an assessment to determine if any sanitary defects exist.
+Water systems that exceed a specified frequency of total coliform occurrences are required to conduct an assessment to determine if any sanitary defects exist.
 If found, these defects must be corrected by the water system.
 The USEPA anticipates greater public health protection as the RTCR requires water systems that are vulnerable to microbial contamination to identify and fix problems.
-District bacteriological monitoring in 2021 confirmed compliance with both the state TCR and federal RTCR.
+District bacteriological monitoring in 2022 confirmed compliance with both the state and federal RTCR requirements.
 There were no MCL exceedances for total coliform or E. coli bacteria, as noted in the following table.

-SAMPLING RESULTS: DISTRIBUTION SYSTEM MONITORING Microbiological Contaminants No. of Samples Required 1 No. of Samples Collected Highest No. of Detections No. of Months in Violation MCI Typical Source of Bacteria Total Coliform Bacteria 153 204 (In a month) 0 0 More than 1 sample in a month with a detection 0 Naturally present in the environment Fecal Coliform or E. coli 153 204 (In a month) O 0 A routine sample and a repeat sample detect total coliform and either sample also detects fecal coliform or E. coli 0 Human and animal fecal waste 2021 Lead & Copper 2 No. of samples collected 90 th percentile level detected No. Sites exceeding AL AL MCLG Typical Source of Contaminant Lead (ppb) 3 20 ND 0 15 0.2 Internal corrosion of household water plumbing systems; discharges from industrial manufacturers; erosion of natural deposits.
-Copper (ppm) 20 0.120 0 1.3 0.3 Internal corrosion of household water plumbing systems; erosion of natural deposits; leaching from wood preservatives.
+SAMPLING RESULTS: DISTRIBUTION SYSTEM MONITORING Microbiological Contaminants No. of Samples Required 1 No. of Samples Collected Highest No. of Detections No. of Months in Violation MCI Typical Source of Bacteria Total Coliform Bacteria 156 208 (In a month) 0 0 More than 1 sample in a month with a detection 0 Naturally present in the environment Fecal Coliform or E. coli 156 208 (In a month) 0 0 A routine sample and a repeat sample detect total coliform and either sample also detects fecal coliform or E. coli 0 Human and animal fecal waste Nf 90 th No Citor 1 1 2021 Lead & Copper 2 No. of samples collected percentile level detected No. Sites exceeding AL AL MCLG Typical Source of Contaminant aminant Lead (ppb) 3 20 ND 0 15 15 0.2 Internal corrosion of household was systems; discharges from industrial erosion of natural deposits Copper (ppm) 20 0.120 0 1.3 0.3 Internal corrosion of household water plumbir systems; erosion of natural deposits; leaching wood preservatives